 1. Hire a professional

-Professionals usually come with a truck that's actually a huge hot water extractor.
-If the professional is qualified (you can take a look at the best carpet cleaners in your city here) they'll do an amazing job and your carpet will look like new.
+Professionals usually come with a truck that’s actually a huge hot water extractor.
+If the professional is qualified they’ll do an amazing job and your carpet will look like new.
 You can check here: on how to choose rug cleaning service.

 It is expensive though.
 Herer are some average quotes:

 – for 900 to 1000 sq. ft. – $100 to $250

 – for 1,200 to 1,400 sq. ft. – $300 to $400